Can a Crested Gecko Live in a 20-Gallon Long Tank?

-If you want to house a crested gecko, you need a suitable tank.
+You need a suitable tank if you want to house a crested gecko.
 Some people already have an old 20-gallon tank or aquarium and want to repurpose it into a crested gecko tank.
 But can a crested gecko live in a 20-gallon tank?

 A crested gecko weighing 25 grams or more can live in a 20-gallon long tank, although a larger tank (30-gallon or larger) is better.
 A long tank will need to be placed vertically to be suitable.
 Baby and small juvenile crested geckos should be housed in a smaller tank (10-gallon or smaller).

-So, a 20-gallon tank is a minimum size for an adult crested gecko.
-However, a larger tank will be better for the crested gecko’s wellbeing: it will allow your crested gecko to jump around and climb.
+So, a 20-gallon tank is the minimum size for an adult crested gecko.
+However, a larger tank will be better for the crested gecko’s well-being: it will allow your crested gecko to jump around and climb.
 If you use a 20-gallon long tank, you’ll need to convert it into a crested gecko tank and place it vertically.

 Minimum Tank Size

 There are different views on the minimum tank size for crested geckos.
 However, there are some minimum sizes that reptile breeders and owners recommend:

 |10 to 25 grams||7 to 10 gallons|